hilton/hilton.github.com/blog/_posts/2024-01-23-extreme-product.md

 Since then, new extreme practices have emerged.

 {:.big style="max-width:31em"}
-> sometimes I've believed as many as six impossible things before breakfast
+> Sometimes I've believed as many as six impossible things before breakfast
 >
 > \- Alice,
 > [Through the Looking-Glass](https://en.wikiquote.org/wiki/Through_the_Looking-Glass#Chapter_5:_Wool_and_Water)